aldrichesguerra03/My_Portfolio/README.md

-# This are my projects from the process of me learning to code with Python.
+# These are my projects from the process of me learning to code with Python.